freedomofpress/securedrop-dev-docs/docs/dependency_updates.rst

 .. _scan-semgrep:

-Scan updated dependencies with Semgrep
+Scanning updated dependencies with Semgrep
 ---------------------------------------

 Semgrep performs detailed static code analysis.
 While not the same as a comprehensive diff review, Semgrep can be used to target specific changes for further examination.